-During the fiscal year ended June 30, 2007, the Board of Directors of the Company met or acted by written consent three times with 100% attendance by all directors.
-The Company requests that all board members attend annual meetings of the board and all board members were present at the last annual meeting of the board.
+During the fiscal year ended June 30, 2010, the Board of Directors of the Company met or acted by written consent one time and one meeting in addition to the annual meeting with 100 % attendance by all directors.
+The Company requests that all board members attend annual meetings of the board.
+All members were present at the last annual meeting of the board.